0bVdnt/HTTP-C/README.md

     HTTP-C_Says_Hello_!!!
     ```
     ![Browser Output for Echo Path](assets/browser_echo_output.png)
-    *An Image of the output body with text "HTTP-C_Says_Hello_!!!".*
+    _An Image of the output body with text "HTTP-C*Says_Hello*!!!"._

 ## Makefile Details

 The `Makefile` automates the build process and is configured for the project's structure:

 - **`CFLAGS`**: Includes essential compiler flags:
-  - `-Wall -Wextra -pedantic -std=c17`: For strict warnings and C17 standard compliance.
+  - `-Wall -Wextra -pedantic -std=c11`: For strict warnings and C11 standard compliance.
   - `-D_POSIX_C_SOURCE=200809L`: To enable POSIX.1-2008 features.
   - `-Iinclude`: Instructs the compiler to search for header files in the `include/` directory.
 - **`SRC_DIR`, `INC_DIR`, `BUILD_DIR`**: Variables defining the source, include, and build directories.